 My husband, Chris, and I have some “dramatic” differences in the way we operate.
 We have been married over twenty-five years.
-Through the use of the Kolbe A™ Conative index, we have developed a better understanding of these differences.
+Through the use of the Kolbe A™ Index, we have developed a better understanding of these differences.
 We have learned how to capitalize and build on them rather than let them form wedges between us.
 We have a synergistic advantage.
 Here is an example of how we put that advantage to work.

 The landscaping around our home has quite a few barked areas.
 I’m not counting, but one Saturday ten yards of bark were piled high in the driveway.
 The conventional male/female roles would indicate that Chris (male) should shovel and haul it, and Mari (female) should spread and manicure it.
 Well, we started out that way, because “what would the neighbors think!”
 Soon, very soon into the project, I lost interest.
 The basic fact is—I can commit more mental energy to jobs that require physical effort, stamina and endurance than can Chris.
 He, on the other hand, can commit more mental energy to efforts that require detail, style, design and precision.